till-f/NetMessage/README.md

 [Examples](https://github.com/till-f/NetMessage/tree/main/Examples) folder for details.

-If you just want to change the way how C# objects are (de)serialized, e.g. if you want to use Json instead of XML, all you have to do is implementing the `IPayloadSerializer` interface ([IPayloadSerializer.cs](NetMessage/IPayloadSerializer.cs)) and pass the corresponding instance to the `NetMessageServer` and `NetMessageClient` constructor respectively.
-Take a look at the existing implementation for XML in [XmlPayloadSerializer.cs](NetMessage/XmlPayloadSerializer.cs) if you need an example.
+If you just want to change the way how C# objects are (de)serialized, e.g. if you want to use Json instead of XML, all you have to do is implementing the `IDataSerializer` interface ([IDataSerializer.cs](NetMessage/IDataSerializer.cs)) and pass the corresponding instance to the `NetMessageServer` and `NetMessageClient` constructor respectively.
+Take a look at the existing implementation for XML in [XmlDataSerializer.cs](NetMessage/XmlDataSerializer.cs) if you need an example.

 ## Tests
 There is small but strong collection of integration tests, see [here](https://github.com/till-f/NetMessage/tree/main/Tests).